beedevservices/monthlyToDoList/idea.md

 ## Django Bootstrap
-PyPI: django-bootstrap4
+- PyPI: django-bootstrap4
-GitHub: django-bootstrap4
+- GitHub: django-bootstrap4
-Description: If you want to use Bootstrap 4 for styling your Django application, this package provides integration and template tags to simplify Bootstrap usage.
+ -Description: If you want to use Bootstrap 4 for styling your Django application, this package provides integration and template tags to simplify Bootstrap usage.

-## Flask-Notifications.
+## Flask-Notifications:
-Flask-Notifications is a Flask extension that provides a framework for sending notifications within Flask applications.
+- Flask-Notifications is a Flask extension that provides a framework for sending notifications within Flask applications.
 It allows you to send notifications to users, manage notification preferences, and customize the notification content.

-### Example Useage
+### Example Usage
 ```python
 from flask import Flask, render_template, request
 from flask_notifications import NotificationManager